 Put the longer cooking veggies in your cooking vessel along with the sprigs of thyme, drizzle with olive oil and season with salt and pepper.
 Roast in oven for 15 minutes.

 After 15 minutes, remove the pan from the oven and add the softer vegetables (except beet greens), tomatoes, white beans, and wine.
 Re-season with salt and pepper and stir.
 Brush or drizzle the chicken with olive oil and place, skin side up, over the vegetables and return to oven to roast for about 20 minutes.

 At this point I like to gently lift the chicken with some tongs and give the vegetables a stir to ensure they are cooking evenly.
 Return the pan to the oven for another 20-30 minutes, until the chicken is cooked through (internal temperature should be 165F).
 I check the internal temperature every 10 minutes and once it’s getting close, I stir in the beet greens.
 When the chicken has hit desired temperature, remove from the oven and let rest for 10 minutes.

-Cut up the chicken and serve family style or in individual bowls garnished with a squeeze of lemon and chopped cilantro.
+Cut up the chicken and serve family style or in individual bowls garnished with a wedge of lemon and chopped cilantro.